 8 – Don’t Try to Do It All

-With over 25 resorts at Disney World, it would be unrealistic to expect to visit them all when resort hopping, it also would take away from the fun and enjoyment.
+With over twenty-five resorts at Disney World, it would be unrealistic to expect to visit them all when resort hopping, it also would take away from the fun and enjoyment.
 Set realistic expectations in regards to the number of resorts you plan to visit, and what you plan to do there.
 It’s not likely that you can have a sit-down meal at all the resorts, go on a tour, and visit lounges.
 Pick one or two things you’d like to do at each resort, and don’t be disappointed that you can’t do it all.
 It just means you’ll have to visit again!

 7 – Go Alone

-Sharing in the Disney magic with friends and family is a major part of a Disney vacation, but that doesn’t mean you have to do everything with your family and friends.
+Sharing the Disney magic with friends and family is a major part of a Disney vacation, but that doesn’t mean you have to do everything with your family and friends.
 If you really want to resort hop, but the rest of your party doesn’t then split up for a bit and resort hop on your own.
 You can go at your own pace, come and go as you please, eat where you want, and ultimately do whatever you like without having to consult someone else.
 You can create some great memories wandering the lobbies and grounds of the resorts all on your own.

 6 – Go on a Travel Day